Manage AWS VPCs with Security Cloud Control

-These are common AWS features that CDO expects to support in the future:
+These are common AWS features that Security Cloud Control expects to support in the future:

 -